day8/re-frame/README.md

 browser-based apps which are desktop-like.
 That doesn't mean re-frame wouldn't work well when servers are more centrally involved, its just that we haven't tweaked it in that direction.

-Remember, re-frame is more of a pattern than an implementation, so you can easily fork it in whatever direction you need.
+Remember, re-frame is more of a pattern than an implementation, so you can easily fork it in whatever direction (GraphQL?) you need.
+Did I mention it is only about 100 lines of code.

-At small scale, any framework seems like pesky overhead.
+At small scale, any framework or architecture seems like pesky overhead.
 The explanatory examples in here are necessarily small scale, so you'll need to squint a little to see the benefits that accrue at larger scale.

-## Nothing New

-Nothing about re-frame is particularly original or clever.
-You'll find no ingenious use of functional zippers, transducers or `core.async`.

-And this is a good thing (although, for the record, one day I'd love to develop something original and intimidatingly clever).

 ## Guiding Philosophy